• Skip to primary navigation

 If you live in a climate where greens can grow year-round outdoors with some protection, by all means, do it!
 But if you are like us in a real cold climate (Zone 4-0), nothing grows here outdoors any longer.
 Here an edible window garden is a solution.

-Make sure to subscribe and follow us on Facebook, Instagram, or Pinterest so you do not miss a thing, and share this information with someone you know would profit from it.
-We look forward to sharing what we know with you and also to hear from you about how your windows became edible gardens.
+Remember to subscribe and follow us on Facebook, Instagram, or Pinterest so you do not miss a thing, and share this information with someone you know would benefit from it.
+We look forward to sharing what we know with you and also hearing from you about how your windows became edible gardens.

 More Indoor Gardening Posts You Might Enjoy: